thoughtcrimes/git_ghost_py/README.md

 # Copyright and Brand Artwork Usage

-The git-ghost brand and associated graphics are copyrighted by Alex S ©2016.
+The git-ghost brand and associated graphics are copyrighted by AX.V.S ©2016.
 Please see the [Brand Artwork Usage Guidelines](BRANDGRAPHIC.md) for details on how to correctly use the brand assets.

 ---
 Thanks for visiting!